- Home

 If you’re feeling annoyed at yourself for being unable to concentrate, it’s important to remember that you’re not alone.
 According to research from King’s College London, 49% of the public believe their attention span is shorter than it used to be, while 47% say that ‘deep thinking’ is a thing of the past.

-For many of us, this lack of focus can be explained by the stresses of the world we live in – from the pandemic to wars and financial worries.
-Studies show that when the prefrontal cortex (the part of the brain that processes critical thinking and the ability to focus) encounters stress chemicals, it allows the fight or flight response to take over as a response to potential danger.
-With many of us experiencing daily stress and worry, our ability to focus may be affected.
+For many of us, this lack of focus can be explained by the stresses of the world we live in – from wars to financial worries.
+Studies show that when the prefrontal cortex (the part of the brain that processes critical thinking and focus) encounters stress chemicals, it allows our fight or flight response to take over.
+With many of us experiencing daily stress and worry, our ability to concentrate might be affected.

-That’s why it’s important for us to create boundaries.
-If you’re trying to focus, try turning your phone off, or putting it on ‘do not disturb’ or ‘airplane’ mode.
-And try to find a calm, quiet space where it’s easier to focus, whether that’s a quiet corner at home or by putting on some noise cancelling headphones in the office.
+That’s why it’s important to create boundaries.
+If you need to focus, try turning your phone off (or putting it on ‘do not disturb’ or ‘aeroplane’ mode) and sitting in a calm, quiet space – whether that’s by moving to a tucked-away corner at home or using noise-cancelling headphones in the office.

-It can also help to listen to music that’s designed to boost focus.
-Studies have suggested that when listening to music you like, background music can be an effective way to increase your attention span.
-YouTube has a great selection of concentration music, as does Spotify.
+You could also try listening to music designed to boost focus, as studies have suggested that background music can increase our attention span.
+YouTube offers a great selection of concentration music, as does Spotify.

-It can also be helpful to tell people that you’re going to be working for a certain period of time and would prefer not to be disturbed.
-That way, you won’t be distracted by coworkers coming over, or, if you’re at home, family members or friends.
+It can also be helpful to tell people if you’re going to be working across a certain period and would prefer not to be disturbed, so you won’t be distracted by colleagues coming over, or family or friends, if you’re at home.

-Anti-distraction platforms which can mute certain apps, websites, and notifications for set periods of time can be another useful way to stop yourself becoming distracted.
-This can help you stay present and focused on the task at hand.
-Some of the best anti-distraction apps include Cold Turkey (which can be downloaded for both Mac and Windows desktops) and FocusMe.
+Anti-distraction platforms, which can mute certain apps, websites, and notifications for set periods, can be another useful way to stay focused and present.
+Some of the best anti-distraction apps include Cold Turkey (available on Mac and Windows) and FocusMe.

-During stressful times you might also find yourself spending more time reading or watching the news, but not only can this distract you from what you should be doing, it can make you feel more stressed too.
-To learn how to manage your news consumption in a healthy way, you may find our article on the subject useful.
+During stressful times, you might also spend more time reading or watching the news, but not only can this distract you from what you should be doing, but it can also increase your stress.
+To learn how to manage your news consumption healthily, you might find our article on the subject useful.

 3. Create time for focus

-If you really want to enjoy some uninterrupted focused work, minimising distractions isn’t always enough.
-It’s helpful to actively prioritise and create space for focus and make it a part of your routine.
+If you really want to enjoy some uninterrupted work, minimising distractions isn’t always enough.
+It can be helpful to actively prioritise and create space for focus and make it a part of your routine.

-Whether you’re trying to complete an important task at work, searching for a new job, or make time for reading, try to factor it into your day ahead of time.
-For example, you could tell yourself that you’ll dedicate 10-11am to a specific task, and then focus on something else in the afternoon.
+Whether you’re trying to complete an important task at work, searching for a new job, or making time for reading, try to plan ahead.
+For example, you could tell yourself that you’ll dedicate 10-11am to a specific task, and focus on something else in the afternoon.
 Giving yourself clear parameters and a sense of routine can help you be more disciplined.

-Productivity expert Cal Newport also suggests that it can be helpful to schedule new tasks for a specific date and time in advance, rather than writing endless to-do lists.
+Productivity expert Cal Newport also suggests scheduling new tasks for specific dates and times, rather than writing endless to-do lists.
 He believes that doing this forces you to confront the reality that each task will take time, so you can allocate your attention accordingly.
-If you have a tendency to worry about outstanding tasks, planning time for them in this way can make a big difference.
+If you tend to worry about outstanding tasks, planning time for them in this way can help you feel more on top of things.

 4. Take breaks

 If you’re struggling to focus, it can be tempting to tell yourself that you’re going to sit at your desk until you’re done – but taking a break is often one of the best ways to improve your focus.
-Multiple studies show that when you try to focus on one thing for a long period of time, it becomes harder and harder to concentrate – and not only that, but your performance can actually suffer.
+Multiple studies show that when you try to focus on one thing for a long period, it becomes increasingly tricky to concentrate, and your performance can suffer.

 There are two types of breaks you should try to thread throughout your working day: deep breaks and short breaks.